 Our small classes give you the advantage, with chances to collaborate with others and build friendships that will last.
 You will engage in real world assessments, which are aligned to first year UTS subjects.
-This means you will be joining the second year of the UTS Bachelor of Communication* with the same deep knowledge as your peers.
+This means you will be joining the second year of the UTS Bachelor of Communication* or a UTS Bachelor of Laws** with the same deep knowledge as your peers.

-When you join the UTS Bachelor of Communication with 6 subjects accredited, you will have the opportunity to choose your major.
-Select from: Digital and Social Media, Strategic Communication, Media Arts and Production, Journalism, Social and Political Sciences or Writing and Publishing.
+When you join the UTS Bachelor of Communication with 8 subjects accredited, you will have the opportunity to choose a major from a wide range of options.
+Select from: Digital and Social Media, Strategic Communication, Media Arts and Production, Journalism, Social and Political Sciences, Writing and Publishing or Media Business.
 Your UTS degree positions you for the next step in your career, with exciting and rewarding work opportunities in the ever-broadening fields of communication.

 How do the diplomas compare?

 Do you like to learn at a steady pace?
 Our Standard program delivers the same content as Accelerated, just spread out over 12 months.
 You'll find this ideal if you want to focus on your studies while enjoying your new life in Australia.